 *If you’re enrolled in the DCSA, your coverage and payroll deductions will be stopped during a leave of absence per IRS rules.
 If you want to resume coverage in the DCSA when returning to work, you’ll need to call Empyrean.

-**Maximum $3,000 per year, if you're considered a highly compensated employee.
+**Maximum $3,000 per year, if you're considered a highly compensated employee (HCE).
+You’re considered an HCE if your prior year gross earnings exceeded the annual amount of $150,000, set by the IRS.
 If both you and your spouse contribute to a DCSA, consult with a tax advisor to understand how much you can contribute.

 - Nursery school tuition

 - Day care centers (including adult day care facilities)